-The title character, Buddy Thunderstruck, is an egotistical canine semi-truck racer.
-His best friend Darnell, a white ferret, serves as his mechanic, accomplice, and voice of reason (usually).
+The title character, Buddy Thunderstruck, is an egotistical caninenote semi-truck racer.
+His best friend Darnell, a white ferret/stoat, serves as his mechanic, accomplice, and voice of reason (usually).
 The two spend their days alternately tormenting and being admired by the citizens of the small town of Greasepit, who don't seem to have anything more interesting to do, and of course, winning every race.

-A special Choose Your Own Adventure episode was released on July 14, The Maybe Pile.
+A special Gamebook episode was released on July 14, The Maybe Pile.
+Only one season was made and it's unknown if the series will continue.

 This show provides examples of: